A Survey to Recent Progress Towards Understanding In-Context Learning: Skill Learning

-Beyond the linear activation for attention heads, more recent research takes the softmax activation function into consideration. \citet{von2023transformers} demonstrate there exists a transformer that performs GD to solve more complicated nonlinear regression tasks. \citet{li2023shifting, ren2023context} identify the nonlinear regression task as the softmax regression and contrastive learning objective, respectively. \citet{cheng2023transformers} further take non-linear data generation functions into consideration, elucidating a transformer can implement gradient descent and converge to the Bayes optimal predictor. \citet{guo2023transformers} further studies a more challenging but practical setting of representation learning, in which predictions depend on inputs through the MLP.
-The theoretical evidence indicates that the ICL inference can implement ridge regression in context with the input of neural representations.
+Beyond the linear activation for attention heads, recent researches take the softmax activation function into consideration. \citet{von2023transformers} demonstrates there exists a transformer that performs GD to solve more complicated nonlinear regression tasks. \citet{li2023shifting, ren2023context} identify the nonlinear regression task as the softmax regression and contrastive learning objective, respectively. \citet{cheng2023transformers} further takes non-linear data generation functions into consideration, elucidating a transformer can implement gradient descent and converge to the Bayes optimal predictor. \citet{wibisono2023role} theoretically finds that the softmax can help to find the correct data pair from the unstructured data which the input-output pair is permuted. \citet{guo2023transformers, zhang2024context} further studies a more challenging but practical setting of representation learning, in which predictions depend on inputs through the MLP.
+The theoretical evidence in \citet{guo2023transformers} indicates that the ICL inference can implement ridge regression in context with the input of neural representations, while \cite{collins2024context} argue theoretically and empirically that ICL inference with a single self-attention head behaves like a Nadaraya-Watson kernel regressor and training the attention weights entails learning the appropriate neighborhood size and subspace for this regressor based on the Lipschitzness of the target functions.

-\textbf{Summary:} Existing research shows the mathematical equivalence between gradient descent and toy transformer models, working as proof that transformers implicitly implement gradient descent in context.
-However, this is supportive evidence for the function learning framework while there are no insights about how to select in-context demonstrations.
+\textbf{Practical usage of mechanism analysis.} The above section has indicated that ICL implements a gradient descent vector to achieve successful function learning.
+From a practical perspective, \citet{todd2023function, liu2023context} find the existence of compressed task vectors\footnote{Similar task vectors~\cite{hojel2024finding} can also be found in the computational vision domain.} in transformers with specific functionality.
+More recently, \citet{li2024context} attempts to connect the gradient vector with the compressed task vector, utilizing inner and momentum optimization towards a better task vector.
+Success of the new optimized task vector can be found on multiple tasks.